Piccolino no Bōken: Plot

 Although the plot was slightly changed from that of the original story, the basis remained similar.

 Set in a small village in the Tuscany district in Italy, the story starts with a poor old carpenter named Geppetto, who lives alone.
-One day, Geppetto finds a mysterious wooden log, from which, he carves a marionette which comes to life and becomes the child he never had.
+One day, Geppetto Decides to carve a marionette, from which comes to life and becomes the child he never had.
 Geppetto decides to call him "Pinocchio".

 Later on, Geppetto convinces Pinocchio to start going to the local school.
-Pinocchio sets out towards the school, but on his way, he meets the Fox (who is pretending to be limping) and the Cat (who is pretending to be blind) who manage to persuade him to join them in a walk to the theater to watch a puppet show.
-Pinocchio decides to join the puppet theater in order to save up money, which he would be able to give to the poor Geppetto.
-Pinocchio performs in the theater in different cities and, after he manages to save enough gold coins, he decides to escape from the theater and return home with the gold coins he earned.
+Pinocchio sets out towards the school, but on his way, he meets the Fox (who is pretending to be limping) and the Cat (who is pretending to be blind) who manage to persuade him to join them in a walk to the theater to watch a puppet show and then sell it to the owner of that theater.
+Without knowing, Pinocchio is forced to join the puppet theater.
+Pinocchio performs in the theater in different cities and, after he played a role in the show which shows himself's story escaping from Geppetto's house, The owner of the theater lets him go and return home with the gold coins he earned.

 On the way home, Pinocchio meets the fox and the cat again, who have decided to trick Pinocchio.
-They tell him that if he plants the coins in the fields of wonder, they would rapidly grow into a large tree which would produce thousands of new golden coins.
-Pinocchio doesn't understand that they are trying to trick him, even though Pinocchio's companion, Bella the duckling, tries to warn him.
-Pinocchio, who believes their lies, follows the fox and the cat towards the fields of wonder.
+They tell him that if he plants the coins in the fields of wonder, they would rapidly grow into a large tree which each of them produce 500 new golden coins.
+Pinocchio doesn't understand that they are trying to trick him, even though Pinocchio's companion, Gina the duckling, tries to warn him.
+Pinocchio, who believes to their lies, follows the fox and the cat towards the fields of wonder.
 They stop at an inn, where the cat and fox eat a full meal on Pinocchio's expense.
 During the night, the inn keeper wakens Pinocchio, notifying him that the fox and cat had to leave urgently, but they would meet Pinocchio at the fields of wonder.
 Pinocchio sets out immediately towards the fields of wonder.
-When he passes through the forest, the fox and cat, who are dressed up as robbers, surprise attack him and try to rob Pinocchio.
-Pinocchio manages to run away into the forest.
-While running into the forest, Pinocchio meets the fairy with turquoise hair.
-Later on, the cat and the fox (who are still in disguise) manage to seize Pinocchio, and they hang him on a tree in order to retrieve the golden coins.
+When he passes through the forest, he meets the fairy, which tells him that he should head to the forest to find the fields of wonder.
+At the forest, the fox and cat, who are dressed up as robbers, surprise attack him and try to rob Pinocchio.
+Pinocchio manages to run away.
+While running into the forest, the cat and the fox (who are still in disguise) manage to seize Pinocchio, and they hang him on a tree in order to retrieve the golden coins.
 Pinocchio holds on to the golden coins and, eventually, the fox and the cat decide to leave him hanging on the tree.
 The fairy with turquoise hair appears later on and rescues Pinocchio.